nolanMinsung/ExpandableCell/README.md

 ## 1. Define a custom cell by inheriting `ExpandableCell`
 - Instead of using `contentView` directly, use `mainContentView` and `detailContentView` when configuring view hierarchy.
-  - Add content that should remain visible when the cell is folded as a subview of `mainContentView` in ExpandableCell.
+  - Add content that should remain visible when the cell is folded as a subview of `mainContentView` in `ExpandableCell`.
-  - Add content that should only be visible when expanded and hidden when folded as a subview of `detailContentView`.
+  - Add content that should only be visible when expanded and hidden when folded as a `subview` of `detailContentView`.
 - The width of `ExpandableCell` is automatically set based on the width of collection view and the specified insets.

 ``` swift